About The Committee System

 Membership Committee: The Membership Committee acts in an advisory capacity to the board of directors on all matters pertaining to membership in the organization, including but not limited to maintenance of the membership roll, membership growth and development, and membership fees.

 Design Review Committee: The Design Review Committee acts in an advisory capacity to the board of directors on all matters pertaining to the design and characteristics of specific residential and/or commercial projects proposed within the organization’s service area.
+As a service to Gold Business Members of KCA, the committee will review proposed projects with developers to ensure the proposed project conforms with specific guidelines established for South Maui.

 Planning Committee: The Planning Committee acts in an advisory capacity to the board of directors on all matters pertaining to long range planning for the organization’s service area including, but not limited to, offering specific advice on the Maui County general plan, the Kihei Makena Community Plan, planned unit developments, traffic, roads, pedestrian walkways and bikeways, infrastructure, preservation of cultural and natural resources, and quality of life/sense of place.